COVID: Sanofi starts human trials of 2nd vaccine candidate | DW | 12.03.2021

 Sanofi and US company Translate Bio are developing the vaccine based on messenger RNA (mRNA) technology, which is also used by BioNTech-Pfizer and Moderna.

-The first shot Sanofi developed in conjunction with Britain's GlaxoSmithKline (GSK), is still in the testing phase after having fallen behind in development.
+The first shot Sanofi developed in conjunction with Britain's GlaxoSmithKline (GSK), is still in the testing phase .

 How trials will be carried out